MliliGenes/TrpDirectories/README-Build-System.md

-# Organized Blog Build System
+# --DEPRECATED-- Organized Blog Build System

+**⚠️ DEPRECATED: This documentation is outdated.
+Please refer to the main README.md for current build system information.**

 Your blog now has a clean, organized structure for managing articles as JSON and automatically building them into HTML guides.